0x10c-crap/Organic-Plugins/README.md

-.orgASM-Plugins
+Organic-Plugins
 ===============

-This repository contains the source code for several useful .orgASM plugins, and the repository is (will be) visible from the plugin installer.
+This repository contains the source code for several useful Organic plugins, and the repository is (will be) visible from the plugin installer.
 Here's a list of plugins and what they do:

-* **0x10co.de**: This plugin allows you to automatically upload .orgASM output to 0x10co.de.
+* **0x10co.de**: This plugin allows you to automatically upload Organic output to 0x10co.de.

+**Note:** Plugins for Organic are still experiemental, and your milage may vary.

 Submitting Plugins
 ------------------